wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/Troubleshooting.md

 ## Periodic egress

 EDS periodic egress extracts data from SDS streams and sends the appropriate sequences of type, container, and data OMF messages on startup.

-- If you see unexpected data in an OCS or PI System, check if multiple devices are writing to the same stream.
+**Note:** If you see unexpected data in an OCS or PI System, check if multiple devices are writing to the same stream.

 Careful use of stream prefixes in the [periodic egress endpoint configuration](xref:egress) ensures that output data streams are logically separated in the systems of record.